GRANTS

 Overview

-In the past six years, ArtsAVL has invested over $1.25M into our local arts community through 450+ grants providing vital support for arts organizations, arts education, and working artists in our community.
+In the past seven years, ArtsAVL has invested nearly $3 million into our arts community through 2,200+ grants providing vital support for arts organizations, arts education, and working artists in our community.

 Arts for Schools Grant